cds-snc/notification-planning/.github/ISSUE_TEMPLATE/-onboarding--welcome-a-new-team-member.md

 Present checklist is here to help us track progress and completion of this.

 **Done when** :  New team member says so !
-Should have had the time to digest info, connect with team and the access needed are granted
+Should have had the time to digest info, connect with team and the access needed are granted, **and [audit document](https://docs.google.com/spreadsheets/d/1nqRmotJvNY_ftNwr5R7_tk2HKrveNRBA-R77kNTU-FM/edit#gid=0) has been updated**.

 #  Read and discover **(the following are suggested in order of priority.
 Reading all of it is not mandatory)**